AdobeDocs/experience-manager-64.de-DE/help/forms/using/single-sign-timeout-handlers.md

 To set the timeout, login to `https://[server]:[port]/adminui`, navigate to **Settings > User Management > Configuration > Configure Advanced System Attributes**, and make the desired settings.

-In AEM Forms Workspace-Timeout wird wie folgt behandelt:
+In AEM Forms Workspace wird Timeout wie folgt verarbeitet:

 * Session duration for a user is available in response of `initialize` call that initializes user session.
 * Ein Popup-Fenster informiert den Benutzer 15 Sekunden im Voraus, dass die Sitzung gleich ablaufen wird.